Mishawr Rawhoshyo

+The film was officially announced in September 2012, marking Srijit Mukherji's third collaboration with Prosenjit Chatterjee.
+Principal photography commenced in January 2013 and ended in August 2013.
+Major parts of the film were shot in Cairo with a sporadic schedule, with portions shot in Kolkata and Delhi predominantly.
+Indraadip Dasgupta composed its music, with lyrics penned by Srijato.
+The cinematography and editing of the film were handled by Soumik Halder and Bodhaditya Banerjee respectively.

+Mishawr Rawhoshyo was released theatrically on 11 October 2013 alongside Rangbaaz (2013), coinciding with Durga Puja.
+It opened along with the dubbed versions in Hindi, English and Arabic.
+It was a blockbuster at the box office and was the second highest-grossing films of 2013, with highly positive reviews.
+It gained a strong cult following eventually among the audiences.
+Critics were appraisals of the songs, particularly Kakababur gaan sung by Rupam Islam, the direction by Srijit Mukherji and action sequences designed by Judo Ramu.
+It is the first installment in Mukherji's Kakababu film series, followed by Yeti Obhijaan (2017) and Kakababur Protyaborton (2022).

 Plot

-Mishawr Rawhoshyo starts with Kakababu (Prosenjit Chatterjee) and his nephew Shontu (Aryann Bhowmik) smiling after watching news informing of the imminent overthrow of the dictatorship in Egypt.
+Mishawr Rawhoshyo starts with Kakababu and his nephew Shontu smiling after watching news informing of the imminent overthrow of the dictatorship in Egypt.

 The film rewinds into a flashback.
 It is 2010.
-Kakababu is contracted by Egyptian businessman Al Mamun (Rajit Kapur) to decipher the meanings of hieroglyphic symbols that his teacher, Mufti Muhammad (Barun Chanda), had drawn on a piece of paper supposedly during his sleep.
+Kakababu is contracted by Egyptian businessman Al Mamun to decipher the meanings of hieroglyphic symbols that his teacher, Mufti Muhammad, had drawn on a piece of paper supposedly during his sleep.
 Muhammad is terminally ill and is about to grant his last wish while he is being treated in Delhi.
-Mamun thinks that the symbols are the key for locating Mufti Muhammad's will which will describe where to find treasures Mufti Muhammad had acquired during his tenure as a political leader and revolutionary.
+Mamun thinks that the symbols are the key to locating Mufti Muhammad's will which will describe where to find treasures Mufti Muhammad had acquired during his tenure as a political leader and revolutionary.
 However, Kakababu is convinced that the symbols have a different meaning and they are very unusual.
 Mufti Muhammad symbolically requests Kakababu to verify something, a very unusual last wish.

-Meanwhile, a war of rivalry ensues between Mamun and Hani Al Qadi (Indraneil Sengupta), another of Mufti Muhammad's disciples (and a rival of Mamun) who accuses Mamun of stealing a secret that isn't rightfully his.
+Meanwhile, a war of rivalry ensues between Mamun and Hani Al Qadi, another of Mufti Muhammad's disciples (and a rival of Mamun) who accuses Mamun of stealing a secret that isn't rightfully his.
 While in Delhi, there was an attempt to murder Kakababu, in which Kakababu was injured.
 Kakababu took the challenge to uncover the truth; he and his nephew Shontu head to Egypt where they are drawn into the vortex of the mystery.

 Kakababu gets kidnapped by Al Qadi's men which sets off a chain of events, culminating in a climax under a pyramid.
 Inside the pyramid, Kakababu discovers the lost mummy of an Egyptian queen with the help of the hieroglyphics code written by Mufti Muhammad.
 The present-day political turmoil in Egypt subtly reverberates.
 At the end, Kakababu gives Hani Al Qadi the coded message written inside the coffin of the mummy and wishes him good luck for his upcoming revolution to free Egypt from the corrupt dictator Jashni Mubarak (fictionalized Hosni Mubarak).